swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

   the behavior of `mem::forget` in Rust doesn't correspond to the semantics of the operation proposed here, and the language workgroup doesn't find the term clear enough on its own.
-This revision of the proposal chooses the more explicit `suppressdeinit`, which is long and awkward but at least explicit, as a starting point for further review discussion.
+This revision of the proposal chooses the `discard` as a starting point for further review discussion.
+Furthermore, we limit its use to types whose contents are otherwise trivial, in order to avoid committing to interactions with elementwise consumption of fields that we may want to refine later.

 - The original revision allowed for a `consuming` method declared anywhere in the type's original module to suppress `deinit`.
 This revision narrows the